Updated Jan 31, 2024

 Welcoming your parents to their new home includes the big step of dealing with their old home –– downsizing belongings, packing to move, and preparing for a sale.

-Truehold's sale-leaseback is a way to bridge this process.
-Instead of all the costs, time, and work involved in finding a qualified real estate professional and prepping a property for an open house, you can close on a sale quickly and continue to make use of it as a renter for as long as needed.
+Truehold's sell and stay transaction is a way to bridge this process.
+Instead of all the costs, time, and work involved in finding a qualified real estate professional and prepping a property for an open house, you can close on a sale quickly and continue to make use of it as a renter.

 Take your time transitioning parents to a new home and getting them comfortable in a new setting.
-In the meantime, Truehold will take over responsibility for property insurance, as well as major repairs and maintenance so you can make this transition a smooth one for all parties involved.
+In the meantime, Truehold will take over responsibility for property insurance and property tax, as well as essential repairs so you can make this transition a smooth one for all parties involved.

 Ready to learn more?
-Contact us today to find out if a sale-leaseback is right for your family.
+Contact us today to find out if a sell and stay transaction is right for your family.

 Sources: